Florida

 Ring-Axon Partnership (2025)

 In January 2024, Ring eliminated its Request for Assistance feature that allowed police to request footage from users through the Neighbors app.
-In 2025, Ring partnered with Axon to create a new system allowing officers to request footage through Axon's evidence management platform.
-Florida residents should be aware that law enforcement requests for footage continue through this new channel.
+In April 2025, Ring announced a new partnership with Axon, and by October 2025 police agencies could send voluntary "Community Requests" for footage through Axon Evidence, which post to the Ring Neighbors feed.
+Sharing remains entirely voluntary: homeowners can decline anonymously, and a request expires after 60 days with no response.
+Florida residents should be aware that law enforcement footage requests continue through this Axon-based channel, alongside the existing warrant, subpoena, and court-order process.

 Ring Footage in Florida Criminal Cases